Meet the DCSA Executive Committee

 [Welfare Officer I picture] Welfare Officers

-Sofia DARTNELL, Women's and NB Welfare
+Jemima SWAIN, Women's and NB Welfare

-[Welfare Officer II picture] dcsa_welfare AT darwin.cam.ac.uk
+[Welfare Officer II picture] dcsa_welfare@darwin.cam.ac.uk

-Joe COWAN, Men's and NB Welfare
+Jack HEATH (he/him), Men's and NB Welfare

 The Welfare Officers are the student contact for students who are in need of help or advice.
 The two can advise you how to deal with any issues you face and who you should contact to get the help you need.
 Together, they organise welfare events throughout the year, such as Welfare Teas and Welfare Walks.
 Drop us an email or come find us on Facebook or College, if you need anything or just want to have a chat!